What Are The Different Types of Marketing Concepts That You Should Know

 Just like video marketing, voice marketing is another component of content marketing.
 Here instead of video, companies create content based on voice.
 It can also be called a podcast.
 And these podcasts are published on several websites; even on YouTube.
-Some common examples can be Google Home, Alexa, etc. which people use in their daily life.
+Some common examples can be Google Home, Alexa, etc which people use in their daily life.

 16. Email Marketing

-In this case, the marketing is targeted for a very small yet targeted audience.
-It involves sending various messages, offers, greetings, and even contents through email to potential clients.
+In this case, the marketing is targeted at a very small yet targeted audience.
+It involves sending various messages, offers, greetings, and even content through email to potential clients.

 That is why these emails give a humane touch.
-Clients feel important and they become loyal to a certain company.
-Thus the company gets benefited.
+Clients feel important and they become loyal to the certain company.
+Thus the company gets benefits.

-They are prepared for highly 300 to 400 customers.
+They are prepared for 300 to 400 customers.
 So, analyzing previous data and finding out those potential customers or clients is very important.
 That is why data analysis is so important in the case of email marketing.

 17. Native Marketing

 This type of marketing is almost like content marketing.
 But native marketing has a very basic difference from content marketing.
 In content marketing, the company in the question itself publishes various content for marketing.

 Here the whole success of the marketing campaign depends on how successful that author or publisher is.
 If he or she has a big relevant audience base, the content will reach enough people and the native marketing will be successful.

 18. Influencer Marketing

 To get started with influencer marketing, like any other marketing, one company has to identify its target audience.
-Then has to find out who they follow the most.
+Then it has to find out who they follow the most.

 Generally, influencers do this kind of marketing in exchange for a good amount of remuneration.
 Again this amount also depends on how famous that influencer is on social media.

 19. Buzz Marketing

-The main purpose of this type of marketing is to create any creative content which hits the mass people well and they get hooked.
+The main purpose of this type of marketing is to create creative content which hits the common people well and gets hooked.
 Once it is done the rest is done by the mass people themselves.

 Buzz marketing also has a connection with influencer marketing.
 Often companies use influencers to create buzz.
-Thus they also have a role in this buzz marketing which at last leads to word of mouth marketing and does a great benefit to the company.
+Thus they also have a role in this buzz marketing which at last leads to word-of-mouth marketing and does a great benefit to the company.

 20. Personalized Marketing

 Personalized marketing means shaping the brand in its own way of the brand.
-More like personalizing it in a way that creates a positive impact in the market.
+More like personalizing it in a way that creates a positive impact on the market.
 The goal is to generate positive discussions and thoughts so that the brand gets remembered.

 To do so, like every other marketing type, the first step is understanding the buyer persona.
 What do the target customers want?
 How that can be given etc. answers have to be found.
-After that creating thoughts and generating discussion are the next steps.
+After that, creating thoughts and generating discussion are the next steps.

 21. Partner Marketing

-This is often referred to as ‘X presents Y event’.
+This is often referred to as the ‘X presents Y event’.
 Here X is any company that is a title partner of another company or event Y. If you are into soccer, you will know there are several partners in every league.
 The UEFA champions league is also sponsored by several partners.

 One the event managing company is getting huge loads of money to arrange and organize the event without facing any monetary problems.
-Again the partner is getting the recognition.
+Again the partner is getting recognition.
 The bigger the event is the more exposure there will be.